7.0 PDP Staff

 7.1 Annual Awards

 Since 2005, PDP has presented annual awards in honor and recognition of outstanding accomplishments and a commitment to excellence.
-There are five annual awards: The Director’s Award, the Outstanding Administrative Support Staff Award, the Outstanding Professional Staff Award, the Outstanding Team Award, and the Outstanding Trainer Award.
+There are five annual awards: Outstanding Service Award, Outstanding Administrative Support Staff Award, Outstanding Professional Staff Award, Outstanding Team Award, and Outstanding Trainer Award.

 The purpose of the PDP Award and Recognition program is to:

 - foster a culture that supports and rewards innovation and professional improvement.

 - recognize and reward staff who support and exemplify the PDP vision, mission, core values, and beliefs.

 - recognize and reward significant achievements and contributions.

 - recognize and reward outstanding individual and team performance.